-CHAPTER 7: FIDE RAPID AND BLITZ RATING REGULATIONS (B02)

-In this chapter, the differences with Standard Rating rules are in red colour.
+FIDE Rapid and Blitz Rating Regulations (B02)

-Effective from 1 July 2018
+Applied from 1 January 2022

-Approved by the 1982 General Assembly, amended by the General Assemblies and Executive Boards of 1984 through 2017

-A game played over the board will be rated by FIDE when it takes place in a FIDE registered tournament and meets all the following requirements.
+0. Introduction

-- 0.1 The following regulations shall be altered by the General Assembly upon recommendation of the Qualification Commission (QC).
-Any such changes shall come into effect on 1st July of the year following the decision by the General Assembly.
-For tournaments, such changes will apply to those starting on or after that date. - 0.2 The tournaments to be rated shall be pre-registered by the federation that will be responsible for the submission of results and rating fees.
+- 0.1 The following regulations may be altered by the FIDE Council upon recommendation of the Qualification Commission (QC).
+For tournaments, changes will apply to those starting on or after the date upon which they become effective. - 0.2 The tournaments to be rated shall be pre-registered by the federation in whose territory it is held and they will be responsible for the submission of results and rating fees.
+Council may additionally designate these rights and responsibilities to Affiliated Organisations that are representing an autonomous territory which is contained within no more than one Federation.

 The tournament and its playing schedule must be registered three days before the tournament starts.
 The QC Chairman may refuse to register a tournament.
 He may also allow a tournament to be rated even though it has been registered less than three days before the tournament starts.

+All tournaments played under Hybrid conditions as described in 2.1 must be approved individually by the QC Chairman.

-Tournaments where norms will be available must be registered 30 days in advance. - 0.3 All arbiters of a FIDE rated tournament shall be licensed otherwise the tournament shall not be rated. - 0.4 Tournament reports for all official FIDE and Continental events must be submitted and shall be rated.
-The Chief Arbiter is responsible for the results submitted. - 0.5 FIDE reserves the right not to rate a specific tournament.
-The organizer of the tournament has the right to appeal to the QC.
-Such an appeal must be made within seven days of communicating the decision.
+- 0.3 Tournament reports for all official FIDE and Continental events must be submitted and shall be rated.
+The Chief Arbiter is responsible for submitting the rating report file to the FIDE Rating Administrator. - 0.4 FIDE reserves the right not to rate a specific tournament.
+The organiser of the tournament has the right to appeal to the QC.
+Such an appeal must be made within seven days of the communication of the decision.